markit100/myAssignment/README.md

 The app makes use of a combination of elements such as;

+1. tabbed menu
+2. ionic side menu
+3. lists
+4. cards
-1. controllers
+5. controllers
-2. scope
+6. scope
-3. directives
+7. directives
-4. templates
+8. templates

 ## Execution and performance